rsksmart/devportal-1.0/_rsk/node/configure/reference.md

 The prune service is a process that runs over the node storage to lighten the space it needs to be synchronized.
 This process removes useless data over a determined amount of blocks processed.

-To enable the prune service in your node, override your.
+To enable the prune service in your node, override your configuration.

 These are the recommended parameters: